SiddharthSaravanan/UHDImageSegmentation/README.md

 3.Download the big test and validation datasets and put them in ./data/BIG download here: https://github.com/hkchengrex/CascadePSP/blob/master/docs/dataset.md

-4.Download the models/ frozen checkpoints here: https://drive.google.com/drive/folders/1uWHEtUyUHHSfOxXruzPaBa1PUvys_IIX?usp=sharing
+4.Download the models/ frozen checkpoints here: deeplab v3+: https://drive.google.com/drive/folders/1uWHEtUyUHHSfOxXruzPaBa1PUvys_IIX?usp=sharing (download and place the research folder in ./models)

-This is essentially deeplab v3+ with a few modifications made for our purposes (https://github.com/tensorflow/models/tree/master/research/deeplab)
+FCN-8s: (download and place the folders in ./fcn)

-Put the models folder in the main directory, ./
+The above is essentially deeplab v3+ with a few modifications made for our purposes (https://github.com/tensorflow/models/tree/master/research/deeplab)

 5. run the following 6 commands in order after downloading all dependencies (see conda_environment.yml)